Habeas Corpus Suspension Act 1745

-The Act provided that those suspected of high treason could be detained without bail until 19 April 1746; their horses could be seized and the owners charged for their keeping.
-Members of Parliament were exempt from the Act unless the consent of their House was given.
-For the duration of the Act, the Scottish act preventing wrongful imprisonment was suspended.
+The act provided that those suspected of high treason could be detained without bail until 19 April 1746; their horses could be seized and the owners charged for their keeping.
+Members of Parliament were exempt from the act unless the consent of their House was given.
+For the duration of the act, the Scottish act preventing wrongful imprisonment was suspended.

+Subsequent developments

-The Act remained in force until April 19, 1746, when it was renewed, and was formally repealed as obsolete by the Statute Law Revision Act 1867.
+Formally obsolete, whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1867 (30 & 31 Vict. c.
+59).